matt-novoselov/CritterBox/README.md

 - `types`
 - `artworkURL`

-When the app launches, the main view controller fetches the first page of Pokémon (20 items) using `PokemonService` and displays them in a list.
-As the user scrolls to the bottom, additional pages are automatically loaded.
+When the app launches, the main view controller binds to a `MainPageViewModel`, which uses `PokemonService` to fetch the first page of Pokémon (20 items) and manages paging and search state.
+As the user scrolls to the bottom or performs a search, additional pages are automatically loaded.

 See [PokéAPI documentation](https://pokeapi.co/docs/v2) for the REST API endpoints.